veronikapotter/veronikapotter.github.io/index.md

 title: "Home"
 ---

-I'm Veronika Potter a Computer Science PhD Cantitidate at Northeastern University (Boston, MA, USA) advised by [Stephen Intille](https://ccis.northeastern.edu/home/intille/).
+I am a Computer Science PhD Cantitidate at Northeastern University (Boston, MA, USA) advised by [Stephen Intille](https://ccis.northeastern.edu/home/intille/).
 The first two years of my PhD were funded by the Khoury Fellowship.

 Broadly speaking I'm interested in problems (1) using technology to improve **individuals** lives and (2) accurately and effectively communicating data.